arpitbbhayani/knowledge-base/microservices/how-to-scope-a-microservice/README.md

 If the Orders service also owns the customer data then when the changes are deployed in one might affect the other module.
 So the scope of testing before taking things to production increases.

-If there is a very strong coupling between the services then it may also happen that the changes in one lead to deploy a few other services - all at the same time.
+If there is a very strong coupling between the services then it may also happen that the changes in one lead to deploy a few other services- all at the same time.
 Deploying multiple services at the same time is very risky; because one glitch and the almost entire product is down.

 Hence it is not favorable for heterogeneous components to be part of the same service.
 Keep it crisp and short; and while designing try to keep services loosely coupled and split it to a level where the unrelated components are split up.
 <hr />